Why You Shouldn't Look At Your Phone When You Poop

-In the old days, the clearest signal to indicate you were about to drop a deuce was carrying a newspaper or magazine to the bathroom.
+In the old days, the clearest signal to indicate you were about to drop a deuce was carrying a newspaper or magazine to the restroom.
 Your dad had to go analog, flipping through the business section, or reading the latest issue of Sports Illustrated.
-This time was used for precious moments of solitude and silence, hiding from you—or his boss.
+This time was used for precious moments of solitude and silence, hiding from you — or his boss.

-Our generation of DUDES has gone digital, with the entirety of human knowledge at our fingertips.
-Throw in addictive social apps, and it’s no surprise we’re all swiping on our phones while we go #2.
-A recent study found that 90% of people bring their phones into the bathroom.
+Our generation of DUDES has gone digital, with all human knowledge at our fingertips.
+Throw in addictive social media apps and it’s no surprise we’re all swiping on our smartphones while we go #2.
+A recent study found that 90% of people bring their cell phones into the bathroom.
 Some DUDES have even gone so far to sit down when they pee, just so they can check Instagram.
+These days even a maintenance wipe can turn into a 10 minute squat.

-While it may seem harmless, looking at your phone is deceptively dangerous.
+While it may seem harmless, looking at your phone on the throne is deceptively dangerous.
 After reading this post you may be more comfortable staring at your phone while crossing the street than using it on the toilet.

 Too Much Toilet Time = Third Hole Problems

-Focusing on those Instagram pics or reading those tweets can psych you out and get your body out of “poop mode.”
+Focusing on those Instagram pics or browsing Google can psych you out and get your body out of “poop mode.”
 The technical term is called the peristalsis wave, which for us DUDES means the signals and movements your body gives off to ignite your need to go.

 If you’re engrossed in the latest Kanye drama on Twitter and don’t go when your body is sending those signals, the peristalsis wave can reverse.
 This causes your stool to go back into your colon, which can cause constipation.